APLMOOC/APLMOOC/docs/course/ch2/part2.md

       PI ← 11.001001 ⍝ This is a scalar
       PI ← 11,001001 ⍝ This is a vector

+      ⍝ This is a vector
-      LIST ← PRIME 100 NUMERALS MCBRT7 0.6 EPSILON MAGIC 31.5 ⍝ this is a vector
+      LIST ← PRIME 100 NUMERALS MCBRT7 0.6 EPSILON MAGIC 31.5

-      LIST[2]
+      ⍝ Selecting a single element using an index LIST[2]
 100
+      ⍝ Selecting multiple values using indices
       LIST[2 1 3]
 100 57 413

-      INDICES ← 2 1 3
+      ⍝ Selecting multiple values using a vector of indices INDICES ← 2 1 3
       LIST[INDICES]
 100 57 413

+      ⍝ The above temperature lists as vectors TEMPERATURE_PAGE1 ← 21.4 21.8 22.0 21.5 21.3 22.3
+      TEMPERATURE_PAGE2 ← 22.8 21.5 22.1 22.0 21.9 22.4

+      TEMPERATURE_PAGE1[1 2 3]
+      21.4 21.8 22.0
 ```